isomerpages/mfa-scp/_general-background/SCP Friends.md

 permalink: /scpfriends/permalink/
 description: ""
 ---
-This is the list of countries,, territories and intergovernmental organisations whose officials have participated in SCP programmes.
+**This is the list of countries,, territories and intergovernmental organisations whose officials have participated in SCP programmes**.

 # **A**
 ###### Afghanistan